OctaDist/OctaDist.github.io/installing.md

    ```
    cd OctaDist-*-Linux-x86-64
    ```
-4. Check is your machine has required packages for running OctaDist:
+4. Check if your system has all dependencies for OctaDist:
    ```
    python CheckPyModule.py
    ```